 Serving as an advisory group to the College President, the Keepers of the Covenant shall provide campus leadership for keeping watch over the College Covenant, and to ensure its viability as a document that inspires the Maryville College community toward honoring its principles and values.
 The Student Government President recommends two student members from each class to the College President each year.

-Further student participation in campus governance occurs through student membership on a number of committees under the auspices of the Student Development area.
+Further student participation in campus governance occurs through student membership on a number of committees under the auspices of the Division of Student Affairs.
 These committees advise and assist in planning and administration relating to student services and programs on campus.
-Student Development committees are listed below.
+Student Affairs committees are listed below.

 Athletics Committee: The committee advises the administration on matters related to the intercollegiate athletic program of the College.
 The membership consists of two students, two faculty members, one head coach, the Athletic Director, and the Vice President and Dean of Students who serves as an ex-officio member.
 The Vice President and Dean of the College appoints the faculty representatives.
 Student Government selects the student representatives.
 The Vice President and Dean of Students appoints the coaching representative.
 The Dean of the College and the Dean of Students appoint one of the faculty representatives to serve as Chair.